 A considerable proportion of the vision loss burden was listed as ‘residual causes’.
 This ‘other’ category includes causes for which we have limited data, such as:

 - retinopathy of prematurity.

 This limited data is caused by surveys not recording a cause for each reported case of vision loss, and the limited list of causes given in published materials.

 However, some data are available.
-With trachoma, for example, WHO report the numbers at risk have dropped from 1.5 billion in 2002 to 142 million in 2019 and the number with trichiasis from 7.6 million to 2.5 million.
+With trachoma, for example, WHO report the number of people at risk of trachoma has declined from 1.5 billion in 2002 to 136.9 million in 2020 – a 91% reduction.